achavanga/queue-keeper/README.md

  - The high performance Agroal connection pool
  - Infinispan based caching
  - All safely coordinated by the Narayana Transaction Manager
+ - Elytron security for encodeing password
+ - Wildfly ModularCrypt for decoding the password.

 ## Requirements